Jaic1/xv6-riscv-rust/README.md

 # xv6-riscv-rust [TL;DR]
 This is a project intending to port xv6-riscv using Rust.
-Most of major differences will be mentioned below,
+Some major differences will be mentioned below.
-while minor differences go to the document/comment in relevant source files.

 ## Note
 1. can only compile on target triple `riscv64gc-unknown-none-elf`,